 An excerpt from an original chapter – Story – Copyright© VanceKelly2015

-During the war years, everyday life in Australia for families and particularly a mother’s, was not so straightforward.
+During the war years, everyday life in Australia for families was not so straightforward.
 Tough economic conditions meant the family was often stretched financially.
-Providing a roof over the head,clothing and food on the table, not so easy for some.
+Providing a roof over the head, clothing and food on the table was not so easy for some.

 Living with the added stress that they may never see their loved ones return from war presented a very uncertain future for many families.

 A family of soldiers was not uncommon when it came to volunteering in the Australian Imperial Forces.
-In fact as time has passed we are now discovering actually how many members from the same family joined and the full extent of the tragic sacrifices families made.
+In fact as time has passed, we are now discovering how many members from the same family enlisted in the AIF and the full extent of the tragic sacrifices families made.

-Families losing a dearly loved brother or brothers, a son and even a father and some families losing all trace of their male line.
+Families losing a dearly loved son, a brother and even a father and some families losing all trace of their male line.
 There are many powerful stories of loved ones returning home, but few stories told of the families who would have to rebound from the grief of losing not just a son but a number of son’s.